Gender inequity is both a cause and consequence of violence against women.

 16 Days of Activism against Gender-Based Violence

-The 16 Days of Activism Against Gender-Based Violence (16 Days Campaign) is a global campaign dedicated to ending gender-based violence and raising awareness about the impact of violence against women.
-The campaign begins on the International day for the Elimination of Violence Against Women (November 25) and continues until International Human Rights Day (December 10) to emphasise that violence against women is a violation of human rights.
+The 16 Days of Activism against Gender-Based Violence is a global campaign dedicated to ending gender-based violence and raising awareness about the impact of violence against women.
+The campaign runs from 25 November, which is the International Day for the Elimination of Violence against Women, to 10 December, International Human Rights Day.
+These days were chosen in order to symbolically link violence against women and human rights and to emphasise that violence against women is a violation of human rights.

 WHIN engages in the 16 Days campaign each year, encouraging community members and partner organisations to also take part.
-In early 2017 we created a 16 Days Campaign Toolkit to assist individuals and organisations to also get involved.
-In November-December 2017, WHIN ran a social media campaign ’16 Actions for 16 Days’ with photos featuring health and community service stakeholders and WHIN staff holding signs promoting actions such as ‘Don’t fund sexism: Don’t buy media or products that portray women in a degrading or violent manner.’
+WHIN has created a 16 Days Campaign Tool Kit to assist individuals and organisations to get involved.

 Projects and Training